-Please visit our Penny Stocks Watch List to see what’s on deck.
+Please visit our Day Trading Watch List to see what’s on deck.

 In the past, penny stocks were considered any stocks that traded for less than one dollar per share.
 The U.S. Securities and Exchange Commission (SEC) has modified the definition to include all shares trading below five dollars.
 The SEC is an independent federal government agency responsible for protecting investors as they maintain fair and orderly functioning of the securities markets.